S3 method for class 'mid.breakdown'

 catchall

-a character string to be used as the catchall label.
+a character string for the catchall label.

 format